Logan-Ruf/Pathfinding-Visualiser-Python/README.md

-# pathfinding-algorith-in-pygame
+# Pathfinding-Algorithm
-Vizualizing a pathfinind algorithm in python with pygame
+Visualizing an algorithm that finds the most efficient path between points with python.